shfischer/WKLIFE-FAQ/README.md

 b(ple7e_idx, yr_ref = 2007)
 ```

 The reference year for $I_\text{loss}$ should generally not be changed.
-In a modelled biomass index, the year in which $I_\text{loss}$ is observed may change to a different (historical) year.
+In a modelled biomass index, historical index values can change with inclusion of additional years of data, and thereby the year in which $I_\text{loss}$ is observed may change to a different (historical) year.
 In such a case, the appropriateness of the biomass index to provide catch advice should be carefully considered.
 Should the change be caused by a correction of errors in historical survey data, this may warrant a change of $I_\text{loss}$ but will need to be documented (and possibly reviewed).

 _Response from WKLIFE XIII 2024_